onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 we can vote and agree on what is acceptable and what is not - a big taxonomy of unacceptability - and then use that shared standard to rank online actions

-A participatory incentive design system for societies and our civilization

-Internet of people/influencers ==> internet of ideas

-the global brain in 1 sentence, 1000 words, 1 essay

 2 notifications?
 Show only one and save the other for later! pure evil... some apps do this...
 Are the apps working for you?
 We need to put the humans first